TremeschinArchive/ModularMusicVisualizer/README.md

 Follow instructions on [Poetry's README](https://github.com/python-poetry/poetry#installation) or install from your package manager.

+On **Windows** I think it's easier to run `python.exe -m pip install poetry --user` on PowerShell or Command Prompt rather than their curl script or cloning the repo, I had no issues running MMV there with this.

 ### Getting the Source Code of MMV

 Either go to the main repository page at [GitHub](https://github.com/Tremeschin/modular-music-visualizer), click the green down arrow saying "Code", extract to somewhere